protono/hello-algo/algos.md

 Assuming that the number of elements is $n$, the heap operation of each element takes $O(log\,n)$ time, so the time complexity of this heap building method is $O(n\,log\,n)$.

-8.2.2.
-Building from the bottom up
+#### 8.2.2 Building from the bottom up

 In fact, we can implement a more efficient heap building method, which is divided into two steps.

 1. Add all elements of the list unchanged to the heap.
 2. Traverse the heap in reverse order (that is, the reverse order of hierarchical traversal), and perform "heaping from top to bottom" for each non-leaf node in turn.

-In reverse order traversal, the heap is built "bottom-up", and the following two points need to be understood.
+**Whenever a node is heaped, the subtree with that node as the root node forms a legal subheap**.
+Since it is traversed in reverse order, the heap is constructed "bottom up".

-- Since leaf nodes have no children, there is no need to heapify them.
-The parent of the last node is the last non-leaf node.
+The reason why we choose to traverse in reverse order is because it can ensure that the subtree under the current node is already a legal subheap, so that heaping the current node is effective.

-- In reverse order traversal, we can ensure that the subtree under the current node has been heaped (already a legal heap), which is a precondition for heaping the current node.
+It is worth noting that **leaf nodes have no child nodes and are naturally legal sub-heaps, so heapization is not required**.
+As shown in the following code, the last non-leaf node is the parent node of the last node, and we traverse from it in reverse order and perform heapification.

 ```zig
 // construction method, build a heap according to the input list